 Tailored training for the right vocation: a teacher’s résumé

-"Our aim was to set up a new exchange link between St. Columb's College and a school in Germany and integrate a work placement into the exchange programme.
-We wanted to raise awareness of the importance of languages for the global economy as well as to allow students to gain experience in the world of work in a foreign country.
-We also wanted to make our young people aware of the opportunities that are open to them in another country - in particular opportunities in Germany."
+We wanted to raise awareness of the importance of languages for the global economy and we wanted to make our young people aware of the opportunities that are open to them in another country – in particular opportunities in Germany (UK teacher)

 Valuable experiences for life and work

-"Besides the usual exchange programme, which requires meeting new people, practising each other's languages and immersing oneself in a different culture, the students engaged in a lot of project work together.
-They produced a lot of work in the form of diaries, presentations, interviews, displays, role plays and more.
-They spent three days on a variety of placements, getting to know different career paths, practising their language skills in real life situations and finally reflecting on their experience.
-Throughout all activities, students shared their knowledge and experience, supported each other and developed a deeper understanding of themselves and of each other."
+Alongside taking part in the usual exchange programme, which involves meeting new people, practicing each other’s languages and immersing oneself in a different culture, the students were able to engage in project work together.
+At the end of the week, the group had worked together on diaries, presentations, interviews, displays, role plays and more.
+Throughout all these activities, students shared their knowledge and experience, supported each other and developed a deeper understanding of themselves and of each other.

 Going global – grasping opportunities

 The project increased the pupils’ self-confidence and made them fit for the global market: